Arithmetic subgroups of Chevalley group schemes over function fields II: Conjugacy classes of maximal unipotent subgroups: Introduction

 In the following, we describe the groups involved in the preceding conjecture due to Serre.
-For simplicity, this study is limited to split groups because they admit a Chevalley pinning defined other $\mathbb{Z}$.
+For simplicity, this study is limited to split groups because they admit a Chevalley pinning defined over $\mathbb{Z}$.
 In particular, points of tori and root groups naturally make sense over arbitrary commutative rings.
-This may not happen for non-split groups, since root groups may not be defined other $\mathbb{Z}$.
-Some investigation for quasi-split groups of rank $1$ are developed in \cite{CB}.
-In the method we follow, it appears crucial to restict to simply connected semisimple groups.
-Indeed, this hypothesis allows us to apply results on injections of unipotent groups such as \cite[Corollary 3.7]{BoTi2} and Theorem~\cite[Theorem 2]{G}.
-It also allows us to obtain certain identification using étale cohomology due to the triviality of certains étale cohomological sets.
-More precisely, with the method followed in this work, we cannot obtain a parametrization of conjugacy classes of maximal unipotent subgroups when $\mathbf{G}$ is not simply connected.
+An investigation for the quasi-split non-split group $\mathrm{SU}_3$ is developed in~\cite{CB}.
+Since $\mathrm{SU}_3$ and split groups encode the behaviour of all the possible Borel subgroups of quasi-split reductive groups, it is expectable that one can obtain results in the general case from these two cases.